metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 [Download mTail](http://ophilipp.free.fr/op_tail.htm)

-## Workspace extensions
+## mTail alternative

-- Repository settings include extension recommendations and settings as an alternative for mTail
+- Repository settings include extension recommendations and settings as an alternative for mTail, here is how it feels in VSCode.
-- You only need to grant "read & exectue" to firewall logs located in\
-`C:\Windows\System32\LogFiles\Firewall` and open individual log files with VSCode.

 ![Alternate text](https://raw.githubusercontent.com/metablaster/WindowsFirewallRuleset/develop/Readme/Screenshots/LogView.png)

+- Prerequisites and setup for built-in log tailing are as follows:
+- Accept and install recommended workspace extentions for VSCode
+- If you're not Administrator then grant appropriate file system permissions to firewall logs which are written to "Logs\Firewall" directory inside repository.
+To grant permissions for your account run `.\Scripts\GrantLogs.ps1 YOUR_USERNAME`
+- Inside VSCode open individual firewall log file
+- To filter log contents open command palette (CTRL + SHIT + P) and type "Filter line by Config File"
+- Config file is located inside `.vscode\filterline.json` and supports regex

 ## Event log